The World (film): Legitimization

 In Mainland China, directors who insisted on independent views and productions were banned from making films.
 Despite his director status being banned by the Chinese government in 1999, he persisted to make films.
 In 2004, he was the first banned director to be reinstated after years of campaigning.
 Advocations by the film industry were one of the reasons that led the Chinese government to reconsider the functions and role of moves as an economic tool.

-Jia’s first two films (Xiao Shan Go Home and Pickpocket) were primarily self-funded.
+Jia’s first two films (Xiao Shan Going Home and Pickpocket) were primarily self-funded.
 He gained recognition after winning awards at Berlin, Vancouver and Nantes.
-His third film Platform received private funding from Pusan, and his next film Unknown Pleasure was also privately funded with support from international companies.
+His third film Platform received private funding from Pusan, and his next film Unknown Pleasures was also privately funded with support from international companies.
 Although raising funds was challenging for him, Jia was able to produce and control his films.
 When The World was being made, Jia finally received national funding from The Shanghai Film Group along with other companies around the world.
 The World is his first above-ground film, and with support and funding from China, he was finally approved and recognized as a filmmaker in China.

 Creative team

-Jia Zhangke's's primary creative team once again returned for The World, including cinematographer Yu Lik-wai, sound designer Zhang Yang, and production houses Office Kitano and Lumen Films.
-Also returning was editor Kong Jinglei, who had worked with Jia on Platform and would later work with Jia on Still Life and 24 City.
-With his core team in place, Jia also brought in several new young assistant directors.
+Jia Zhangke’s longtime collaborators formed the core creative team of The World.
+These including cinematographer Yu Lik-wai, sound designer Zhang Yang, and editor Kong Jinglei, all of whom had previously worked with Jia on Platform and continued to collaborate with him on Still Life and 24 City.
+The film was produced by Office Kitano and Lumen Films, with additional support from Shanghai Film Studio and international parteners.